A Refugee’s Miracle

 This is only one of countless stories of how God is revealing Himself and His goodness in spite of a truly terrible situation.

-Would you like to get involved in our efforts to provide care and hope to refugees?
-Support the Victims of War project.
+- Help provide care and hope to refugees: Support the Victims of War project.

 Stories from the pursuit

 Missionary Training in the Most Diverse Mile of America

 Brooke wants to be a missionary long-term, and she needs training and experience to get there from here.
 She found both with Global Frontier Missions in Clarkston, Georgia.

 Threads: Unexpected Adventures in Business

 Threads recounts the Richardsons' journey—the sorrow, joy and unbelievable answers to prayer that sustained them in their labors and drew their family into a story that only God could write.

 Groundbreaking Discipleship Training in the Muslim World